-2. In the web interface, navigate to the system menu ( ♥ ▼ in the top right corner) > System Settings, and select the Integrations tab.
+2. In the web interface, navigate to the system menu ( ▼ in the top right corner) > System Settings, select the Integrations tab, and expand the ServiceNow accordion.

 Tip: The Integrations tab is only visible when your account has the access rights described above.